54th Air Refueling Squadron: Pilot training

 On 14 April 1972, the 54th received a new mission and name.
 It became the 54th Flying Training Squadron, and was stationed at Reese Air Force Base, Texas, with an official activation date of 1 October.
 Here personnel trained new pilots in the Northrop T-38 Talon until the 54th was once again inactivated in April 1997.

 Air refueling training

 The 54th Air Refueling Squadron was reactivated at its current home of Altus Air Force Base, Oklahoma on 16 January 1998.
 The 54th Air Refueling Squadron the only Boeing KC-135R Stratotanker flying training squadron in Air Education and Training Command.
 The squadron provides KC-135R initial and advanced flight qualification.
-The squadron's mission continues to encompass the training of all active duty, Air National Guard, Air Force Reserve and international KC-135 crewmembers.
+The squadron's mission continues to encompass the training of all active duty, Air National Guard, Air Force Reserve and international KC-135 crew members.
 Over 70 instructors train 450 pilot and boom operator students annually for the Department of Defense and international customers.